-The GRC offers free one-on-one consultations in writing, ESOL, statistics, and careers with a trained graduate consultant to all UNM graduate and professional students.
+Graduate Support offers free one-on-one consultations in writing, ESOL, statistics, academic skills, preparing for grad school, and career coaching with a trained graduate consultant to all UNM graduate and professional students, prospective students, and undergraduate students.
 These individual consultations can be in person or at a distance via phone or video conferencing—just let us know what you prefer.
-To schedule an appointment, please call 505-277-1407, visit us at Mesa Vista Hall Suite 1057, or email us at email@example.com.
+To schedule an appointment you may email us at email@example.com or visit us at Zimmerman Library 3rd Floor.

 What to Expect

 A consultation is a collaborative exercise that results in your becoming a stronger writer and communicator through ongoing development of your writing skills.
-Consultations are either 30 or 60 minutes per session, and you can make only one appointment per consultant each week.
+Consultations are either 30 or 60 minutes per session, and we recommend one appointment per consultant each week.
 Appointments can be scheduled up to one week in advance.
-Please keep in mind that our graduate consultants will not provide copy editing services (grammar, spelling, style, and punctuation) or proofread your materials.
+Please keep in mind that our graduate consultants will not provide copyediting services, though we will discuss common grammatical and sentence-level issues.

 If you need specific editing or proofreading help, or need assistance with specific style manuals (APA, MLA, Chicago, etc.), please contact one of the off-campus editors.